SAILResearch/awesome-foundation-model-leaderboards/README.md

 * It is popular enough.
 * It is actively maintained.
-* It is related to foundation model.
+* It is related to foundation models.

 # Tooling